Metastable behavior of weakly mixing Markov chains: the case of reversible, critical zero-range processes: Condensing zero-range processes

+\begin{rem} No assumption on the geometry of the lattice is needed.
+We only require the stationary measure of the underlying random walk to be uniform, which is not a necessary but simplifying assumption. \end{rem}

-\begin{rem} In the cases $|S|=2$, $3$, one can prove that the process visits all configurations in a well before hitting a new valley in the sense of condition {\rm ({\bf H1})} of \cite{BL1}.
+\begin{rem} In the cases $|S|=2$ or $3$, one can prove that the process visits all configurations in a well before hitting a new well in the sense of condition {\rm ({\bf H1})} of \cite{BL1}.
 In particular, in these low dimensions, one can repeat the approach presented in \cite{BL3} to derive the metastable behavior of the critical zero-range process. \end{rem}

 \begin{rem} The result should hold without the assumptions that the stationary measure of the random walk $X(t)$ is uniform and that the process is reversible.
 The first hypothesis should not be difficult to remove.
-It is a minor technical difficulty.
+It is a minor technical point.
 The second one provides some symmetry in the construction of a super-harmonic function in Section \ref{sec9}.
 In the general case, another test function has to be created. \end{rem}

-\begin{rem} On the diffuse scale $N^2$, as in the super-critical case \cite{bjl}, we expect the density of particles to converge to a diffusion which is absorbed at the boundary.
+\begin{rem} On the diffusive scale $N^2$, as in the super-critical case \cite{bjl}, we expect the density of particles to converge weakly to a diffusion which is absorbed at the boundary.
 This is an open problem which deserves to be considered. \end{rem}

+\begin{rem} Another interesting open problem is to derive the evolution of the condensate in the case where $S$ is the one-dimensional torus with $\kappa = \kappa_N \to \infty$ points and $X(t)$ a finite-range, symmetric random walk on $S$.

-\begin{rem} Another interesting open problem, in the critical case $\alpha =1$, is to prove that the condensate evolves as a L\'evy process when $S$ is the one-dimensional torus with $\kappa$ points, $X(t)$ a finite-range, symmetric random walk on $S$ and $\kappa/N\to \rho > \rho_c$, where $\rho_c$ is the critical density above which condensation occurs.
-This result has been proven in \cite{AGL2} in the super-critical case $\alpha>20$. \end{rem}
+It has been proven in \cite{AGL2} that the condensate evolves as a L\'evy process when $\alpha>20$ and $N/\kappa_N \to \rho > \rho_c$, where $\rho_c$ is the critical density above which condensation occurs.